And so it begins again, a new club year, a new chairman – congrats Geoff, a new committee and loads of things to be doing in the upcoming months.

 Several of our members took up this year’s summer challenge to choose one letter of the alphabet and photograph 26 things beginning with that letter.
 We took time to view some of the pictures which you can see via our Google Drive link page.
 There will be more to share over the coming weeks.

 Part of becoming a better photographer is of course – taking photos!
 To this end the plan is to run 4 competitions this season.
 John, our Competition Secretary, outlined the various competitions and how each will be judged.
-Details can be found on the website at any time by using the Competitions option in the menu above or by clicking on this link.

 One of the other ways of improving your photography is to look at the photos of others.
 In addition to sharing our own photos members will be asked to share their favourite photo.
 This can be one of their own perhaps or alternatively a photo taken by another that has inspired them to try something new.